Deal or No Deal (Australian game show): History

 Deal or No Deal was based on the final game of Dutch game show Miljoenenjacht (The Hunt/Chase for Millions), created by Dick de Rijk for production company Endemol, that debuted on the show on 22 December 2002.
 Miljoenenjacht was itself based on the German show Die Chance deines Lebens (Your Chance of a Lifetime) which started in 2000 and was shown in both Germany and the Netherlands.
-The revised format from 2002 was an instant hit and was extended from six to eight shows, which lead to the executives of Endemol offering the format at MipTV 2003, an important annual television trade fair taking places in Cannes, France, where the Dutch host Linda de Mol presented a promotion version of the show.
+The revised format from 2002 was an instant hit and was extended from six to eight shows, which led to the executives of Endemol offering the format at MipTV 2003, an important annual television trade fair taking places in Cannes, France, where the Dutch host Linda de Mol presented a promotion version of the show.
 On 23 June 2003, it was confirmed that Andrew O'Keefe would host the game show.
 The Australian network Seven purchased the format, and the first episode was aired on 13 July 2003, making it the first international adaptation of the Dutch show.
 Curiously, the show debuted on the same day when the Argentinian version Trato Hecho hosted by Julian Weich was launched.

 The first Australian version was an hour-long program shown on Sunday nights at 7:30 pm.
-It indirectly competed with the Nine Network's Who Wants to Be a Millionaire? by offering a maximum prize of AU$2 million.
+It indirectly competed with the Nine Network's Who Wants to Be a Millionaire? by offering a maximum prize of AU$2 million, doubling its rival's cash prize.
 The version also operated in a rolling format, much like Millionaire, whereby contestants who are unable to complete their game prior to the episode time expiring return in the following episode; for example, Nathan Cochrane, who progressed to the main game in the second episode, returned in third episode, where he won $515,000 the biggest amount of money won on the Australian version, and at the time was the biggest amount won on any Australian game show.